Harishsm20/Harishsm20/README.md

 I thrive on challenges and take pride in creating elegant solutions to complex problems.
 My journey in the tech world is fueled by a relentless curiosity and a commitment to continuous learning.
 As a dedicated Full Stack enthusiast, I bring a unique blend of creativity and analytical thinking to every project.

 ## 💻 Tech Stack
-Frontend: HTML, CSS, JavaScript, REACT
+Frontend: HTML, CSS, JavaScript, REACT, Angular 17
 Backend: Node.js, Express, PHP
 Database: MongoDB
 Tools & Technologies: Git, VS Code, Android Studio